-5 great places to visit in February
+5 fabulous places to visit in February

 In 1966, a crew of Californians searching for the perfect wave washed up in Senegal.
 The local surf scene never looked back

-Countries such as Morocco, Kenya and South Africa often get the lion's share of attention, but little Senegal is worth adding to your Africa wish list.
+Countries such as Morocco, Kenya and South Africa often get the lion's share of attention, but relatively little Senegal is big on African culture.

-No less a world traveler than Anthony Bourdain says "Senegal is one of the best arguments for travel I can think of."
+No less a world traveler than the late Anthony Bourdain said "Senegal is one of the best arguments for travel I can think of."

 First things first: Where is it?

 It's in West Africa.
 In fact, it's the westernmost extension of the continent.
 To its north lies the Sahara and to its south is the tropical, rainy part of Africa.
 Senegal occupies the transitional sweet spot.
 Its capital, Dakar, sits on the Atlantic Coast.
-February is usually its coolest month and it's still the dry season.
+February is usually its coolest month, and it's still the dry season.
 The can't-miss attraction here is the Island of Gorée, which for centuries was the largest slave trading center on the African coast.
 Now a UNESCO World Heritage Site, a visit here can be emotionally tough but ultimately rewarding.

 But there's more to this multicultured, mostly Muslim nation than a tragic past.

 For starters, Senegal is a major destination for African music.
 After all, musician Youssou N'dour and the Mbalax sound hail from here.
-Just4U is popular place for live performances in Dakar.
-Senegal is also rich in beaches and has a longtime surfing scene that gained fame with the 1960s cult surfing film "Endless Summer."
+Le Viking is an Dakar institution and has live music on Wednesdays, Fridays, and Saturdays.
+Arrive early.
+(21, Avenue George Pompidou, Dakar; +221 772448056) Senegal is also rich in beaches and has a longtime surfing scene that gained fame with the 1960s cult surfing film "Endless Summer."
 South from Dakar, the Petite Côte has a beach for every taste, from busy to tranquil.
 Consider the village of Toubab Dialaw for its pristine sand and local arts scene.
 Fans of architecture should head inland to the Great Mosque of Touba, considered by many to be one of the world's most beautiful mosques.
 You may wish to brush up on your French before you go.
-And tourists with any safety concerns should check the U.S. State Department's travel alert page and the Centers for Disease Control and Prevention's traveler's health page.
+And tourists with any safety concerns should check the US State Department's travel alert page and the Centers for Disease Control and Prevention's traveler's health page.

 5. Hainan, China